-- Vehicle thefts – avoid renting Valkswagen, Opel or Mercedes cars because of the risk of carjacking, and of course avoid leaving anything valuable in plain sight.
+- Vehicle thefts – avoid renting Volkswagen, Opel or Mercedes cars because of the risk of carjacking, and of course avoid leaving anything valuable in plain sight.

 Also, pay attention in night clubs or bars for people trying to spike your drink (not common, but has been reported) and in poorly lit streets and areas, or upon seeing strange activities on the streets such as groups of teenagers acting violent or anyone else seeming and acting intoxicated or ready to start up a fight.

 - Visas - In most cases, Visas are not needed for any stay shorter than 90 days.
 However, you should make sure that your password is valid for at least six months from your date of return and if you're not sure whether or not you need a visa, you should check that on www.doyouneedvisa.com.
 Based on your nationality, it will help you make sure if you need visa for the country you are visiting.

 - Currency - Currency in Romania is Romanian Leu.
 You should avoid exchanging money on the street or any unofficial money exchange offices.
 You will find the best exchange rate in the official banks.
 Another option can be withdrawing money from local ATM's using your debit or credit card.

 - Weather - The climate in Romania is mild, with all four, very distinct seasons.
-It's colder in the north, since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warm.
+It's colder in the north since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warmly.